wasm-tool/rollup-plugin-rust/README.md

     // Arguments passed to `wasm-opt`.
     wasmOptArgs: ["-O"],

     // Which files it should watch in watch mode.
-This is relative to the crate directory.
+This is relative to the Cargo.toml file.
-    // Supports all of the glob syntax.
+    // Supports all of the glob syntax: https://www.npmjs.com/package/glob
     watchPatterns: ["src/**"],

-    // Allows you to customize the behavior for loading the .wasm file, this is for advanced users only!
+    // Allows you to customize the behavior for loading the .wasm file,
+    // this is for advanced users only!
     importHook: function (path) { return JSON.stringify(path); },
 })
 ```